How to Build a Super App: 2026 Guide

 - Create a UI/UX design system from scratch.
 Here, you basically create a completely new design system, which will serve as a guide for creating all the custom elements for a super app.

 The choice is strictly a business decision.
-Usually, one or other technical constraints don’t significantly impact decision-making here.
+Usually, one or another technical constraints don’t significantly impact decision-making here.

 Separate apps, even ones belonging to the same company, have different authorization and onboarding flows.
 At the same time, when merging two apps, they should become one.
 For this, we again may choose either the unification route or the developing from scratch route.
 Anyway, we should achieve the following:

 - Super app authorization should be uniform and usable for users of both legacy applications.
-Ideally, users authorized in one app, should be able to login into super app with their existing logic and password details.
+Ideally, users authorized in one app should be able to login into super app with their existing login and password details.

 - User databases should be united.
 However, user permission is required for this to happen legally.